-Zone 5 regions run from the middle of the United States, east to New England and west to parts of Idaho.
-These are chilly areas in winter, and succulents have to be able to withstand freezing temperatures of at least -10 degrees Fahrenheit (-23 C.) during the winter.
+Zone 5 regions run from the middle of the United States, east to New England, and west to parts of Idaho.
+These are chilly areas in winter, and succulents have to be able to withstand freezing temperatures of at least -10 degrees F. (-23 C.) during the winter.
 In summers, the heat ranges vary, but most plants are perfectly happy in any warm temperatures they can experience.
 However, the freezing temperature determines if a plant can survive over the winter and is crucial unless you are bringing plants indoors for the cold season.

 Types of Succulents for Zone 5

 Many succulents are so adaptable that they can grow in zones from 4 to 9.
 These tough plants only require well-draining soil and spring and summer sunshine to thrive.
 Some examples of zone 5 plants include:

 - Stonecrop (and many other species of Sedum)

 - Opuntia ‘ Compressa’

 - Jovibarba (Beard of Jupiter)